Faculty Coordinator: Gender, Women & Sexuality Studies

 BIS 490/BCULST 589: Culture and Resistance in the Americas

-My research focuses on gender, revolution/resistance, and feminism in Latin America and the diaspora.
-I am interested in how, why, and when women participate in revolutionary struggles, how, why, and when they organize as feminists, and how these two types of movements are related to one another.
-My most recent book is an edited collection titled Taking Risks: Feminist Activism and Research in the Americas (SUNY Press, 2014).
+My research focuses on gender, culture, resistance, revolution, and feminism in the Americas.
+I am also interested in the role knowledge production, the university, and academy writ-large play in resistance movements and vice versa.
+My last book is an edited collection titled Taking Risks: Feminist Activism and Research in the Americas (SUNY Press, 2014).
 Taking Risks is an interdisciplinary edited collection where contributors narrate stories of activism and activist scholarship.
 The essays are based on our textual analysis of interviews, oral histories, ethnography, video storytelling, and theater.
 We discuss many activist projects: the underground library movement in Cuba, theater exposing the femicide in Juárez, community radio in Venezuela, video archives in Colombia, exiled feminists in Canada, memory activism in Argentina, sex worker activists in Brazil, rural feminists in Nicaragua, and domestic violence organizations for Latina immigrants in Texas.
 In addition to sharing the social movements centered in each chapter, as editor, I asked the contributors to speak to two themes: telling stories and taking risks.
 The contributors - scholars/activists/artists - come from many disciplinary backgrounds, including sociology, anthropology, psychology, theater, history, literature, feminist studies, and cultural studies.
 Additionally, we come from several different nations in the Americas: Argentina, Brazil, Chile, Cuba, and the US.